Nekustetnaz/Store-and-warehouse/README.md

-# Store and warehouse in one django project
+# Store and warehouse

-## Description
+### Description
-This project consists of two Django apps - Store and Warehouse, that communicate via Rest API.
+This is an interesting test case from a job interview. <br>
+There are three django apps (Auth, Store and Warehouse) with three separate databases in one django project.
+The Store provides orders.
+The warehouse receives these orders via the API and push back information to the Store.
+So when Store creates and order, this is synced to the Warehouse.
+If Warehouse changes some information this will update the information in Store.
+The applications can only communicate via Rest API.

-## Run service:
+### Run service:
 To run the service, use the commands:
 ```
 # Clone the repository: